ajvincent/composite-collection/README.md

 3. For strongly held keys, the template specifies a [`KeyHasher`](source/exports/keys/Hasher.mjs) module to import, which the [`Driver`](source/Driver.mjs) module copies into the destination directory.
 The `KeyHasher` holds weak references to objects, and returns a string hash for the module's use.
 4. For weakly held keys (and strongly held keys associated with them), the template specifies a [`WeakKeyComposer`](exports/keys/Composite.mjs) module to import.
 The `Driver` module copies this module into the destination directory.
 The `WeakKeyComposer` holds the weak and strong references as the collection specified.
 It returns vanilla objects (`WeakKey` objects) for the module's use.
 5. The `CodeGenerator` uses the configuration and fills a [`JSDocGenerator`](source/JSDocGenerator.mjs) instance with the necessary fields to format JSDoc comments for the code it will generate.
+6. The `CodeGenerator` combines the template, the configuration and the `JSDocGenerator` into a TypeScript module ending in `.mts`.
+The module will `export default` the final collection class.
-6. The `CodeGenerator` combines the template, the configuration and the `JSDocGenerator` into a [JavaScript module file](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) ready for either web browsers or [NodeJS](https://www.nodejs.org) applications to use.
+7. The `CodeGenerator` invokes `tsc` to transform the TypeScript module into a [JavaScript module file](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) ready for either web browsers or [NodeJS](https://www.nodejs.org) applications to use.
 The module will store `WeakKey` objects in a private WeakMap, and hashes in a private Map.
-The module will `export default` the final collection class.